-When President Yoweri Museveni donated one billion shillings as seed capital to the National Leaders Empowerment Cooperative (NALECO), a Savings and Credit Cooperative Organisation SACCO, with one hundred NRM MPs who had lost elections in 2006, he probably meant well.
+When President Yoweri Museveni donated one billion shillings as seed capital to the National Leaders Empowerment Cooperative (NALECO), he probably meant well.

 With such big guns as Capt.
 Mike Mukula, Daniel Kidega current speaker of East African Legislative Assembly (EALA), as members, NALECO went into business with high expectations.